COURSE GOALS AND OBJECTIVES

 Test: The clinical grade includes evaluation of students’ problem-solving ability and knowledge as it applies to patients whom they have evaluated.

-Test: Abdominal exam mini-CEX cards, signed by the reviewing attending or chief resident, are turned in to the clerkship coordinator.
+Test: The Pain Assessment, signed by the reviewing attending, is turned in to the clerkship coordinator.

 Curriculum: A lecture series is given throughout the clerkship covering each of the above topics, which the students are required to attend

-Standard: Students are expected to attend each of the lectures, and are asked to maintain a Patient Case Log indicating that they have directly participated in the care of a patient in each category (clinic, ER, or consult evaluation, directly caring for a patient on the wards, or scrubbing into the case in the operating room).
+Benchmark: Students are expected to attend each of the lectures, and are asked to maintain a log indicating that they have directly participated in the care of a patient in each category (performing an H&P in clinic, performing and ER evaluation, or consult evaluation, directly caring for a patient on the wards, or scrubbing into the case in the operating room).
 Because different clerkship sites have varied offerings in terms of case experience, web-based case scenarios will be offered for each category.
 Students will be expected to complete the case scenarios by the last week of their clerkship for those categories in which they have not been involved in direct patient care.

 Curriculum: Students will attend a wound closure skills lab early in the clerkship, in which they will learn suturing and knot-tying techniques.
 Opportunities to further develop these techniques will be an integral part of their operating room experience.
 Additionally, wound management skills will be learned through activities on the wards and in clinic.